-It is expected that children will take a reading book home with a reading record book.
-We positively encourage you to hear your children read regularly, question your children about what they are reading and for you to use the reading record in conjunction with the teacher, who will find your comments invaluable.
+In addition to this it is expected that children will take a reading book home each evening.
+Books will be placed in a plastic zipped wallet along with a reading record book.
+We positively encourage you to hear your children read regularly and for you to use the reading record in conjunction with the teacher who will find your comments invaluable.